 - Adoption fees are due at time of approval of adoption along with a signed contract to confirm holding the dog until transport.

 - Should an adopter back out prior to transport, $100 USD or $100 CAD is non-refundable.
+If in Mexico there is no refund for my $1500 peso adoption fee.

 - Should an adopter take possession of a dog and the adoption fails, they need to surrender the dog to BDLP and all adoptions fees are non-refundable.